Jill Wine-Banks

 Red-Dress-8x10final-240x300.jpg

-Jill Wine-Banks is an attorney currently working as an MSNBC Legal Analyst.
-She first appeared on MSNBC in July, 2017 to comment on an opinion piece she wrote in the Chicago Tribune titled “Former Watergate Prosecutor: Comey’s Firing Is As Bad as the Saturday Night Massacre.”
-She was then hired as an MSNBC Contributor.
+Jill Wine-Banks, a distinguished attorney and MSNBC Legal Analyst, is a prominent figure in political and legal discourse.
+Her association with MSNBC began in July 2017 when she made her debut appearance to comment on an opinion piece she wrote in the Chicago Tribune titled “Former Watergate Prosecutor: Comey’s Firing Is As Bad as the Saturday Night Massacre.”
+This initial commentary led to her being hired as an MSNBC Contributor, marking the beginning of her impactful tenure with the network.

 Law Career